tjw218/pmp-wordpress/README.md

 ### Modify an existing group

 To modify the title or tags for an existing group, click the "Modify" link below the name of the group you wish to modify.
+You can change the name of the group, and add users and tags, but once created you can't delete a group.

 ### Setting the default group for new content